How we shoot food and drink recipe videos

 After creating a monstrous amount of recipe videos, we’ve gained a fair bit of knowledge during the process and the biggest thing we have learned is that every client will need a different approach!

 Our projects can begin at different stages.
 Some of our clients may have a recipe already written, a storyboard created and a food and prop stylist already in play – we’re then needed to capture the fun and deliver the magic!
 However in some other cases our clients will need us from the very beginning to plan and storyboard the recipe process alongside them as well as sourcing props and food stylists.
-Therefore we’ve had experience in all stages.
+Therefore we’ve had experience of creating recipe videos in all stages.

 The first question for most is: “Which recipe?”
 The recipe is the ultimate driver of the video whether it be an easy to follow stir-fry or a giant cake with a lot of technical requirements!
 The most important thing is to have balance.
 A simple recipe can be boring in the wrong hands, but an over-complicated recipe can be even more boring.
 Each recipe should be easy to follow with a range of interesting shots to keep the viewers engaged, along with presenting the ingredients and food in the best possible way.
 We mostly work with clients who already have a recipe written, whether it be for a magazine, a cook book or a blog – however, we do have access to food stylists and recipe writers that we can bring in for a project.